Aptivi/NitrocidKS/DocGen/wiki/development/Mod-Manual-Page.md

         |
         +-> manual.man
 ```
-Run Kernel Simulator, log-in to your account, and write `modman <manual title>`.
+Run Nitrocid KS, log-in to your account, and write `modman <manual title>`.
 If your manual title is enclosed in spaces, you may surround the title with the double quotes, for example, `modman "First Mod Manual"`.